babinyurii/recan/README.md

 ![hbv_matplotlib](data/hbv_matplotlib.png)

-'simgen()' method has optional parameter 'dist' which denoted method used to calculate pairwise distance.
-By default its value is set to 'pdist', so 'simgen()' calculates simple pairwise distance.
-To use Kimura 2 parameter distance set the value of this parameter to 'k2p'
+`simgen()` method has optional parameter `dist` which denoted method used to calculate pairwise distance.
+By default its value is set to `pdist`, so `simgen()` calculates simple pairwise distance.
+To use Kimura 2 parameter distance set the value of this parameter to `k2p`

 ```python